mangaorphy/alu-machine_learning/math/Readme.md

 - Mathematical concepts and explanations
 - How to use matplotlib to plot graphs
-- How to use numpy inbuil functions to manipulate data and draw lines
+- How to use numpy inbuild functions to manipulate data and draw lines